ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 -   Each point is controlled by an RGB triplet of values

--   The possible values range in a limited interval
+-   The possible values are constrained within a finite rangeinterval

 -   Realism in the emission of $L$ by a monitor is therefore generally impossible